-Becoming a Patient in Alaska
+Becoming a Patient as a Minor:

 If you are a minor, you need a statement by your parent or guardian that your doctor has explained the risks and benefits of marijuana.
 Also, your parent or guardian has to be your primary caregiver and needs to control your possession and use of marijuana.